mendix/docs-site-test/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 For information on the current status of deployment to Mendix for Private Cloud and any planned releases see [Mendix Status](https://status.mendix.com/).

+## 2022

+### January 13th, 2022

+#### Mendix Operator v2.3.0 and Mendix Gateway Agent v2.3.0

+* We have added a new field to set the kubernetes ingress class as an annotation in the installer.
+* We have added a new feature to customize your image names in the registry using a [custom imageNameTemplate](/developerportal/deploy/private-cloud-cluster/#customize-registry-imagenametemplate).

+#### Portal Improvements

+* We have added a new field, **cluster owner**, on the cluster details page.
+A cluster owner is now also displayed as a cluster manager in the cluster managers tab.
+* We have updated the UX in the create environment flow and added a **more info** button to the environment details page.

+### January 12th, 2022

+#### Prometheus Metrics

+* We have updated the [Grafana dashboard](/developerportal/deploy/private-cloud-monitor/#import-dashboard) to be compatible with version 2.5.1 of the `grafana/loki-stack` Helm chart.
+If you're planning to upgrade the `loki-stack` Helm chart in your cluster, you will need to use the updated dashboard.
+* The monitoring solution is now compatible with Kubernetes version 1.22.

 ## 2021